How to Start a Participatory Budgeting process in Your Community

 Successful campaigns for participatory budgeting, or PB, require a variety of tactics and lots of perseverance!

-If you are an elected official, check out the Planning Toolkit (coming January 2017), or our report on Next Generation Democracy.
+If you are an elected official please see our report on Next Generation Democracy.

 If you are a student, check out the PB in Schools Guide.